letsencrypt/acme-spec/draft-barnes-acme.md

 The server MUST validate that the elliptic curve ("crv") and length value chosen by the client are acceptable, and that is otherwise willing to create a recovery key.
 If not, then it MUST reject the new-registration request.

 If the server agrees to create a recovery key, then it generates its own random ECDH key pair and combines it with with the client's public key as described in {{key-agreement}} above, using the label "recovery".
 The derived secret value is the recovery key.
 The server then returns to the client the ECDH key that it generated.

-Servers SHOULD generate a fresh key pair for every transaction, but MAY re-use an ECDH key pair, as long as they ensure that it is never used twice with the same client public key.
+The server MUST generate a fresh key pair for every transaction.

 server (required, JWK):
 : The server's ECDH public key